cursey/safetyhook/README.md

 SafetyHook is a procedure hooking library for Windows x86 and x86_64 systems.
 It aims to make runtime procedure hooking as safe as possible while maintaining simplicity of it's implementation.
 To that end it currently does:

 * Stops all other threads when creating or deleting hooks
-* Locks the PEB Loader Lock while freezing threads
 * Fixes the IP of threads that may be affected by the creation or deletion of hooks
 * Fixes IP relative displacements of relocated instructions (eg. `lea rax, [rip + 0x1234]`)
 * Fixes relative offsets of relocated instructions (eg. `jmp 0x1234`)
+* Widens short branches into near branches
+* Handles short branches that land within the trampoline
 * Uses a modern disassembler engine that supports the latest instructions
 * Has a carefully designed API that is hard to misuse